 If you receive a salary, wages, commissions, or other income for work that you do, you can contribute to an individual retirement account, or IRA.
-What you may not realize is that you can contribute to an IRA in addition to participating in a 401(k) or other employersponsored retirement plan.
+What you may not realize is that you can contribute to an IRA in addition to participating in a 401(k) or other employer-sponsored retirement plan.
 Or you can choose an IRA instead of those plans.

 With an IRA, earnings in your account are tax deferred, and no tax is due as those earnings compound.
 You choose your own custodian-a mutual fund company, bank, credit union, brokerage firm, or other financial services company-and then select investments from among those the custodian makes available.
-If you invest with a mutual fund company, you will have many more choices than a typical employer provides through a 401(k).
+If you invest with a mutual fund company, you will likely have more choices than a typical employer provides through a 401(k).
 You can buy and sell as often as you like without tax consequences, though you will pay trading costs.

-Like employer-sponsored plans, IRAs have an annual contribution limit: In 2017 it is \$5,500.
-And like a 401(k), there is a catch-up provision-in this case, \$1,000, for a total contribution limit of \$6,500 if you are 50 or older.
+Like employer-sponsored plans, IRAs have an annual contribution limit: In 2020 it is \$6,000.
+And like a 401(k), there is a catch-up provision-in this case, \$1,000, for a total contribution limit of \$7,000 if you are 50 or older.

-You can make catch-up contributions from age 50 to age 701/2, time enough to make up a lot of ground in saving for retirement.
-For example, if you had saved nothing for retirement up to age 50 but then contributed \$5,500 per year-the standard limit-and earned a 6% annualized return, you would have accumulated \$135,700 by age 65.
-If you added a \$1,000 catch-up contribution every year from age 50 to 65, and earned the same rate of return, you would have accumulated \$160,371.
+You can make catch-up contributions from age 50 to 701⁄2, time enough to make up a lot of ground in saving for retirement.
+For example, if you are age 50 and have saved nothing for retirement, you can contribute \$6,000 every year to an IRA, plus a \$1,000 catch-up contribution.
+At a 6% annual rate of return, you would accumulate \$296,746.
+You could save even more if the catch-up amount increases, as it sometimes does.